vitalitylearning2021/problemSolvingPyCUDA/index.md

 s_mass[threadIdx.x] = d_mass[tile * blockDim.x + threadIdx.x];
 ```

 each thread loads the corresponding tile element in shared memory.
-Following the two loadings, using the `__syncthreads()` barrier is
-necessary making all the threads of the same block stop at this barrier.
-Indeed, not only the individual element loaded by the corresponding
-thread, but *all* the elements loaded in shared memory must be available
+Following the two loadings, using the `__syncthreads()` barrier is necessary making all the threads of the same block stop at this barrier.
+Indeed, not only the individual element loaded by the corresponding thread, but *all* the elements loaded in shared memory must be available
 to *all* the threads of a block.
-Since the different threads of a block
-can complete the loading operation in shared memory in different times,
-then it is necessary that all the threads of a block wait that all the
-block threads have completed the loading in shared memory.
-If they
-don’t, a thread could access shared memory locations in which the
+Since the different threads of a block can complete the loading operation in shared memory in different times, then it is necessary that all the threads of a block wait that all the block threads have completed the loading in shared memory.
+If they don’t, a thread could access shared memory locations in which the
 loading has not yet been completed by the corresponding thread.
-Once completed the shared memory loading, the update of the forces per
-tile occurs exactly as for Listing
-[\[computeForcesKernel\]](#computeForcesKernel), with the only
-difference that the data are not withdrawn from global memory, but
-directly from shared memory.
-The last thing to notice is that a
-`__syncthreads()` barrier is lastly necessary also following the update
+Once completed the shared memory loading, the update of the forces per tile occurs exactly as for Listing [25](#computeForcesKernel), with the only difference that the data are not withdrawn from global memory, but directly from shared memory.
+The last thing to notice is that a `__syncthreads()` barrier is lastly necessary also following the update
-of the forces corresponding to each tile before proceeding to the
-loading in shared memory of the next tile.
-Without this barrier, a
-thread could load in shared memory an element of next tile before the
-other threads have finished the update of the forces using the previous
+of the forces corresponding to each tile before proceeding to the loading in shared memory of the next tile.
+Without this barrier, a thread could load in shared memory an element of next tile before the other threads have finished the update of the forces using the previous tile.
-tile.
 In other words, the latter could read shared memory data not
 corresponding to the tile they are working on.